Artistic Director & Chief Conductor

 Later in 2020 Andrew was due to appear as an international juror at the International Academy of Musical Arts Choral Festival (jointly hosted by the World Youth and Children’s Choral Artists Association), as Adjudicator of the Boroondara Eisteddfod, and undertake several opera and orchestral tours of Hong Kong, Singapore and Mainland China, but these were canceled due to the spread of the Covid-19 pandemic.

-In 2023 Andrew will serve as a judge on the Australian panel for the preliminary rounds of The Hans Gabor Belvedere International Singing Competition – one of the largest competitions for young opera singers in the world.
+In 2023 Andrew served as a judge on the Australian panel for the preliminary rounds of The Hans Gabor Belvedere International Singing Competition – one of the largest competitions for young opera singers in the world.
+He will also adjudicate various competition sin 2024 including the Monash Youth Music Festival.

 Andrew also has extensive experience as a singer with ensembles including Opera Australia, IHOS Opera, National Youth Choir of Australia as well as numerous professional recording ensembles.
 In 2002 he performed the title role in Handel’s Acis and Galatea with Past Echoes Early Music Ensemble and performed the Monteverdi Vespers of 1610 in Canberra for the 54th Intervarsity Choral Festival, and Bernstein’s Mass with the Adelaide Symphony Orchestra.
 He made his professional operatic debut with the Australian Opera as an Apprentice in Die Meistersinger von Nürnberg in 1994 and has appeared as a regular soloist in concert and oratorio performances around Australia.